rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 Snap can be utilized to **initialize** subscription or recurring payment flow.
 Note that:

 * You will require [Core API](/en/core-api/overview.md) to do the recurring charge.
+* The recurring charge should be scheduled & triggered by your (merchant's) system/backend.
 * Currently, recurring transaction supports only card transactions.

 Please refer to the sequence diagram given below to understand the recommended flow.